Comment on Nuclear Fusion 66, 016012 (2026) and arXiv:2508.03561 by Richard Fitzpatrick, A Simple Model of Current Ramp-Up and Ramp-Down in Tokamaks: Poloidal flux and its evolution in tokamaks

 This is true during any period that the magnetic surface exists, where $d\vec{\ell}$ is the differential distance along a magnetic field line in that surface.
 Unlike, the equivalent equation at the magnetic axis, where $\psi_t=0$, this is not trivially derived from Faraday's Law and Stokes' Theorem, but is given by Equations (27) and (31) in Reference \cite{Boozer:RMP}.

-A fundamental mathematical point that Fitzpatrick missed is that the toroidal magnetic flux is defined by an inside-outwards area integral from the magnetic axis while the poloidal flux is defined by an outward-inwards integral towards the magnetic axis.
+A fundamental mathematical point that was missed in \cite{Fitzpatrick:2026} is that the toroidal magnetic flux is defined by an inside-outwards area integral from the magnetic axis while the poloidal flux is defined by an outward-inwards integral towards the magnetic axis from the $R=0$ axis of the torus.